KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 ## Setup

-The KDE build tool [kdesrc-build]({{< ref "kdesrc-build-setup" >}}) can automatically generate the configuration files needed for VSCode to work with KDE projects.
+The KDE build tool [kdesrc-build]({{< ref "kdesrc-build-setup" >}}) can automatically generate the configuration files needed for VS Code to work with KDE projects.

 To enable this feature, first ensure that `kdesrc-build` is installed and